 The beginning of the year is traditionally a time to set goals and resolutions for all the things we want to achieve over the coming months.
 It's also a good point to begin preparing your home for sale.

 Seasonal trends mean the property market tends to get busy during spring.
-You can get ahead of this by taking key first steps, such as finding a conveyancing solicitor, checking what paperwork you will need to complete a sale and ensuring your house is ready for viewers.
+You can get ahead of this by taking key first steps, such as finding a conveyancing solicitor, checking what paperwork you will need to complete a sale, and ensuring your house is ready for viewers.

-In fact, preparing to sell your home in January is a perfect New Year's resolution.
+Preparing to sell your home in January is a perfect New Year's resolution.

 What is the impact of seasonal property cycles?